 The industrial lens is an important part of the machine vision acquisition system.
-As a relatively young member of the lens family, the telecentric lens is becoming more popular with its unique performance.
+As a relatively young member of the lens family, the telecentric camera lens selection is becoming more popular with its unique performance.

 To know how to make a telecentric lens, you must first understand the telecentric lens's basic knowledge, from its operation principles, applications, to its type selection, and other aspects.

 However, since the telecentric lens has not been introduced for a long time, many of its characteristics have not been widely known.
 This article will comprehensively review the telecentric lens and reveal the mysterious journey of light in the telecentric system.

 First, we would start with several problems about the non-telecentric lens.

 The first problem is that in the imaging process when the working distance of the lens changes, the size of the image would change accordingly.
 As a result, the lens with the same focal length would have different magnification for different working distances.
 This phenomenon is similar to the visual aberration of the human visual system; if you look at things near you, they are more significant than things far away.
 This problem can be ignored or even utilized in some applications.
 However, This problem can also be a significant obstacle when our vision system performs precision measurement.

 The second problem is that ordinary lenses usually have a specific range of depth of field.
 When the measured object is not covered by the depth of the lens's field, the image would become blurred and cannot be focused clearly.
 Therefore, designers have designed a focusing ring on the ordinary lens.
 When the working distance changes, the interesting region can be seen clearly by adjusting the focal plane.
 If the depth of the measured object itself exceeds a specific range, both ends of the objects cannot be seen by the lens simultaneously.
 Thus, to solve this problem, we have to find other methods.